ajam/pulp/README.md

 sudo npm install -g nib
 ````

-Then, a useful command to have Stylus watch your `.styl` files for changes and automatically recompile the CSS is the following.
+A useful command to have Stylus watch your `.styl` files for changes and automatically recompile the CSS is the following.
 Execute this command from within the root Pulp folder:

 ````bash
 stylus -u nib -w css